Cristina Yang: Development

-Casting & Creation
+Casting & creation

-On the creation of Yang, Shonda Rhimes said the character contained "a little bit of [her] personality".
-Speaking with talk show host Oprah Winfrey, Rhimes said: "Cristina was second, simply because she's the kind of woman I know really well, and I like her.
-There's something interesting about a person who is that driven, a little bit emotionally disconnected but still a caring, sweet, and smart individual you could be friends with."
-Sandra Oh, initially auditioned for the character of Bailey, adding: "Thank God I did not get that part", explaining the show would not be the same without fellow cast member, Wilson.
-Discussing casting Oh as Yang, Rhimes said: "She brought this energy that felt very fresh.
+Shonda Rhimes, the creator of Grey's Anatomy, has revealed that the character of Cristina Yang was inspired in part by her own personality.
+In an interview with Oprah Winfrey, Rhimes explained: "Cristina was second, simply because she's the kind of woman I know really well, and I like her.
+There's something interesting about a person who is that driven, a little bit emotionally disconnected, but still a caring, sweet, and smart individual you could be friends with."
+This insight reflects Cristina's blend of ambition and emotional complexity, traits that made her character both relatable and intriguing to viewers.

+Sandra Oh, who portrayed Cristina, originally auditioned for the role of Miranda Bailey but expressed relief that she didn't land the part, saying, "Thank God I did not get that part," and noting that the show wouldn't be the same without Chandra Wilson, who eventually took on the role of Bailey.
+When discussing Oh's casting as Yang, Rhimes said: "She brought this energy that felt very fresh.
 From the beginning, I've been shaping Cristina around Sandra a little bit.
 One of my favorite things to do is take as much of her dialogue out of a scene as possible because she does so much nonverbally.
 Then I just watch what she manages to do without having a word to say."

-The character of Yang was not originally supposed to be of Asian descent.
-Oh said her character was "a pert little blonde and the thing is the woman who runs the show, Shonda Rhimes, is a black woman, which makes a big fucking difference."
+Cristina Yang was not originally intended to be of Asian descent.
+In a candid comment, Sandra Oh mentioned that the character was initially written as "a pert little blonde."
+She credited Shonda Rhimes' influence as a black woman running the show as instrumental in the decision to cast her, emphasizing the importance of diverse representation by saying, "which makes a big fucking difference."
 In 2009, when asked why Oh signed on for Grey's Anatomy, Oh said: